lanice/hyrise/docs/queryexecution/json_plan_operations.rst

 MergeJoin
 =========

 deprecated.

 HashBuild
 =========

-will build a hash table, hashing the columns specified in "fields".
+This one will build a hash table, hashing the columns specified in "fields".

 ::

-    "ID": {
+    "hash": {
         "type":"HashBuild",
         "fields": [1]
         },